DaanVervacke/pytoledo/README.md

     - Schedule
 2. Extend this basic session with toledo dashboard cookies.
 This allows you to query the following endpoints:
     - Todo (tasks and tests)
+3. Create a Vives Plus session.
+This allows you to query the following endpoints:
+    - Schedule (dynamic)
+    - Student information
+    - Notices
+    - Dashboard

 Good to know:

+- Bypassing KU Leuven Authenticator prompts is possible by exporting and re-using your Vives Plus authorization token.
 - Data will always be returned as JSON via stdout.
 You can redirect the output to any file using '>'.
 - **Teacher accounts (u) are not supported!**